nokinger/serverTest/docs/yocto/quickstart.md

-This section covers the steps of getting a Yocto buildsystem up and running.
-The quick start guide documents the steps minimally for advanced users.
-The rest of the section looks into each step and explains the process and relevant options in detail.

-## Quick Start

 This guide minimally mentions the steps involved to get the system up and running.

 ### Install the Host Operating System